AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

    ![](assets/manager.png)

-1. To add the new user in Prime, click **Add**.
+1. To add the new user in Learning Manager, click **Add**.
 After the user is added, the user receives a verification mail.
 The Learner then activates the account and starts using Learning Manager.
-This workflow is helpful if you need to add limited number of learners to your Prime Account.
+This workflow is helpful if you need to add limited number of learners to your Learning Manager Account.
 But if you're planning to enroll all the employees of a large organization, you can add them in a singe attempt.
 For more information, see the next section.

 ## Add users in bulk {#addusersinbulk}